OliverHeward/hewy-forms-js/README.md

 ```

 ## Creating the Submit Button
-Attached to the Form, is a prototype defines as `.createSubmit`.
+Attached to the Form, is a prototype defined as `.createSubmit`.

 `.createSubmit` also takes in an object with matching HTML attribute names with Key/Value pairs.
 This function does not take in any additional nested objects.